StefanScherer/esxi-playground/README.md

   dockervm0
 ```

+You will need `docker-machine` and `govc` in your PATH.
+See https://docs.docker.com/machine/ for more details.

 Notice: The `docker-machine` driver does not work with the free ESXi license,
 but you can try it in the 60 day trial period without inserting the license.